 Anti-theft device discount: Do you have an alarm system, wheel lock, or GPS-based vehicle recovery system?
 That added layer of protection could equate to a discount.
 This isn’t available in all states and might require a yearly certification.
 Learn about the top 11 anti-theft devices that can help you get a discount.

 Storing your car discount: If you’re deployed or simply don’t use your car very often, keeping it in storage means you aren’t driving it very often.
-This lowers the risk and could also mean a chunk of your insurance premium shaved off—we’re talking up to 60% off.
-Make sure to call USAA if your vehicle is stowed away while you’re on a military deployment as that can save you money as well.
+This lowers the risk and could also shave a chunk of your insurance premium off—we’re talking up to 60% off.
+Call USAA if your vehicle is stowed away while you’re on a military deployment, as that can save you money.

 Driving less discount: If you’re putting fewer miles on your car each year, it could mean a less-expensive premium.
 The discount you’re eligible for depends on how many miles you’re driving.

 Loyal member discount: Have you been a USAA member for quite some time, or has your family been members for generations?
 If so, you might be able to receive a lower premium.